necrolingus/necrolingus/README.md

 - 👋 Hi, I’m @necrolingus!
-I like code, home automation, networking, and dinosaurs.
+I like code, home automation, networking, and tech in general.